PaulGoes/MIDIsonar/README.md

 > The HDST must be higher than the LDST.
 This is enforced when setting the values.

 The following image illustrates the effect of using positive and negative polarity.

-The third Setup screen contains settings that are dependent of the chosen TYPE of operation.

 **Settings of the third Setup screen - MIDI CC Changes:**